marlinsr/StatePipes/StatePipes/Docs/ReadMe.md

 First statepipes.explorer tab not showing in chrome window is not already up by @marlinsr in #15 Changes 2.0.6:
-Create functions in Start.ps1 to support different deployment scenarios by @marlinsr in #17
+Create functions in Start.ps1 to support different deployment scenarios by @marlinsr in #17 Changes 2.0.7:
+StatePipesProxy marked internal, but should be public by @marlinsr in #19